Chapter 16 Cross-validation

 The summary shows that \(k\) estimates are ok.

-Now fit a similar model where we assume that the likelihood is a normal distribution.
+Now fit a similar model which assumes that the likelihood is a normal distribution.
 It’s important now to change the priors since they are on a different scale (namely, in milliseconds).
 We choose reasonable but wide priors.
-We can do a sensitivity analysis, if we are unsure about the priors.
-However, unlike what happened with the Bayes factor in chapter 15, priors are going to affect cross-validation based model comparison only as far as they have a noticeable effect on the posterior distribution.
+A sensitivity analysis can be done if we are unsure about the priors.
+However, unlike what happened with the Bayes factor in chapter 15, the priors are going to affect cross-validation based model comparison only as far as they have a noticeable effect on the posterior distribution.

 fit_stroop_normal <- brm(RT ~ c_cond + (c_cond | subj),